istresearch/scrapy-cluster/docs/topics/advanced/integration.rst

 Crawler
 ^^^^^^^

-The Crawler detail view shows you a much more in depth view of your current Scrapy Crawlers.
+The Crawler dashboard view shows you a much more in depth view of your current Scrapy Crawlers.
 Here you see breakdowns of response codes, machine load balances, and successful outbound Kafka messages.

 .. figure:: ../img/crawler_kibana.png
     :alt: Crawler Kibana